mdolab/pyoptsparse/paper/paper.md

 Since the optimization problem is always defined in the physical, user-defined space, the bounds on the design variables and constraints do not need to be modified when applying a different scaling.
 Furthermore, for gradient-based optimizers, all the derivatives are scaled automatically and consistently without any effort from the user.
 The user only needs to pass in a `scale` option when defining design variables, objective, and constraints.
-This is particularly useful in engineering applications, where the physical quantities can sometimes cause undesirable problem scaling, leading to poor optimization convergence. pyOptSparse allows the user to adjust problem scaling for each design variable, constraint, and objective separately, without needing to change the bound specification or derivative computation.
+This is particularly useful in engineering applications, where the physical quantities can sometimes cause undesirable problem scaling, which leads to poor optimization convergence. pyOptSparse allows the user to adjust problem scaling for each design variable, constraint, and objective separately, without needing to change the bound specification or derivative computation.

 ## Parallel execution